jasny/container/README.md

 much harder to test, maintain and reuse.
 Instead resolve the nesting by creating an abstract factory for the nested object and inject the service into the factory.

-##### Compared to PHP-DI
-[PHP-DI](https://php-di.com) is the cream of the crop when it comes to dependency injection in PHP.
-However using it can make your application feel too magical, resulting in unexpected behaviour and problems when debugging.

-Jasny Container does a lot less, but can be used to accomplish the same, giving you more control over your application.

 _This library is based on [Picontainer](https://github.com/thecodingmachine/picotainer)._

 Installation